When compared to most other breeds, Bernedoodles are a relatively new hybrid, making their official appearance in 2003.

 Sometimes, it’s all a matter of not just finding the right breeder but knowing how to work with a breeder.

 - Check Dog Registries – Check with registries where the Bernedoodle dogs might be registered.
-They can’t be registered with the AKC because they’re mixed-breed dogs but can be registered with organizations like the International Designer Canine Registry.
-You might also find information on a Bernedoodle breeder through the Designer Breed Registry.
+They might be registered with AKC Canine Partners or with organizations like the International Designer Canine Registry or the Designer Breed Registry.

 - Visit in person – If possible, avoid telephone conversations over the phone.
 Ask to meet in person at the place where the dogs are kept.